testissimo/testissimo.github.io/documentation/articles/components.md

 <br>In Testissimo, components define stand-alone parts of a application.<br>
 Components can be used to define:
-- an element composition of an application - header, side-drawer, menus, ...
+- element composition of an application - header, side-drawer, menus, ...
-- a part of application for a more general use in testing - links, buttons, ...
+- a part of an application for more general use in testing - links, buttons, ...

 <br>Using components in the correct way will make your tests more maintainable.

 ## Component definition
 Defining a component consists of the following:
 - selecting an element - works just like any other selecting in Testissimo
-- providing additional information for selecting an element - declaring parameters for selection, stating the wait parameters ([follow this link for more information](#/documentation/documentation/actions))
+- providing additional information for selecting an element - declaring parameters for selection, stating the wait parameters ([follow this link for more information](#/documentation/articles/actions))

 <br>Note that a component definition should not consist of any other logic.